Help

 • P: number of metronome pre-play clicks

 • Main volume slider: gain applied to the song.
-You can right click on this slider to associate midi event to this widget or to reset the value to 0 dB (gain of 1).
+You can right click on this slider to associate MIDI event to this widget or to reset the value to 0 dB (gain of 1).

 Signature, Tempo and Metronome settings